Summary

 CPV codes are powerful but imperfect.
 Contracting authorities do not always assign the most accurate or specific code, particularly for multi-disciplinary contracts.
 A digital transformation project might be coded under consultancy services (79410000) by one authority and IT services (72000000) by another.
 This inconsistency means keyword searches and free-text alerts should complement CPV code monitoring rather than replace it.

 The CPV system is also under periodic review.
-The current 2008 version of the CPV does not reflect new technology categories well โ there are no codes specifically for artificial intelligence, cloud computing, or blockchain services, meaning these contracts are distributed across older generic codes.
-An update to the CPV system has been under discussion at the European Commission since 2022.
+The current 2008 version of the CPV does not reflect new technology categories well — there are no codes specifically for artificial intelligence, cloud computing, or cybersecurity services as distinct procurement categories, meaning these contracts are distributed across older generic codes (primarily 72000000 and 48000000).
+The European Commission has been conducting a formal review of the CPV since 2022, with a focus on whether the vocabulary should be updated to reflect modern service categories including AI, cloud, and managed security services.
+Until an updated CPV is published, keyword search on TED remains an essential complement to code-based monitoring for technology contracts.

 Key Takeaways